betheye/GDSCpredictor/README.md

 ## Overview
 **GDSCpredictor** is an R package designed to predict the drug sensitivity (IC50) of cancer cell lines based on genomic and molecular features.
 It encapsulates a pre-trained **XGBoost** model and a robust feature encoding pipeline (One-Hot, Frequency, and Target Encoding) derived from the Genomics of Drug Sensitivity in Cancer (GDSC) dataset.

-This package was developed as part of the BIO215 Capstone Project to provide a programmatic interface for the prediction logic used in the companion [Shiny Web Application](https://github.com/your-repo/web-app).
+This package was developed to provide a programmatic interface for the prediction logic used in the companion [Shiny Web Application](https://github.com/your-repo/web-app).

 ## Features
 *   **Pre-trained Model**: Bundled XGBoost model optimized for IC50 prediction.